 3. Privacy, Personal Information, Personal Data, Employee Records, Credit-Related Personal Information and Tax File Number Personal Information

-For the purposes of this Policy, privacy, personal information, personal data, employee record, credit-related personal information, and tax file number personal information, (Personal Information, PI, PII) all have the same meaning and outcome: The PI either identifies, or it has the potential to identify an individual.
+For the purposes of this Policy, privacy, personal information, personal data, employee record, credit-related personal information, and tax file number personal information, (Personal Information, PI) all have the same meaning and outcome: The PI either identifies, or it has the potential to identify an individual.

 4. Sensitive Personal Information